Hypercubers/hypercubing.xyz/docs/theory/grip-theory/formal.md

 ### More layers

 Laminated puzzles, as the name suggests, are made of layers, so adding more layers is trivial.
 Moreover, even-layered puzzles can be constructed as naturally as odd-layered ones.
 This makes them a more natural description of these puzzles.

+### Equivalence

+Any puzzle expressed using laminated theory can be expressed using grip theory using a single grip for each layer.
+The grip group transforms the grips of the grip theory puzzle in the same way that it transforms the layers of the laminated puzzle.

+Any puzzle expressed using grip theory can be expressed using laminated theory using a single axis with two layers for each grip.
+The layers correspond to "active" and "inactive" on the corresponding grip.

 [^1]: <https://www.gcsu.edu/sites/files/page-assets/node-808/attachments/powers.pdf>